bean-mhm/gsx/README.md

 - Random Number Generators
 - ...

-# `ecx::spatial`
+# `gsx::spatial`

 You might often store a list of particles or objects, and later need to find the ones that are a certain distance away from a point (or closer), or inside a bounding box.
 A naive implementation of this usually results in a time complexity of O(N^2) which is far from ideal.
-For this, ECX provides spatial data structures, specifically designed to solve this issue by optimizing the way they store your objects.
+For this, GSX provides spatial data structures, specifically designed to solve this issue by optimizing the way they store your objects.

 - Base Container 2D/3D: An abstract class meant to store, query, and manage objects with spatial properties.
 - Grid 2D/3D